Skip to main content

 Thai food restaurant recommendation: Places serving pad krapow gai are a dime a dozen, but if you’re looking for a sit-down restaurant, we love Roxane Cafe & Restaurant in Phuket.

-6. Tom yum
+6. Tom yum (hot and sour Thai soup)

 It’s nearly impossible to pick a favorite from this list of the top Thai food dishes, but tom yum might squeak out the number one spot.
 Maybe it’s the way the aromatics bring out a freshness or how the fish sauce creates that perfect salty hit, but this soup is hands down one of the best Thai dishes to try on a tour of Thailand.

-The brothy base has a signature hot and sour flavor profile thanks to the curry paste and lime juice.
+The brothy base has a signature hot-and-sour flavor profile thanks to the curry paste and lime juice.
 Shrimp is added just before it’s ready to serve and veggies like mushrooms and tomatoes also make an appearance.
 This savory soup is best enjoyed when it’s piping hot.

-7. Tom kha gai
+7. Tom kha gai (Thai coconut chicken soup)

 Want to try tom yum sans the seafood?
 This is one of the best Thai dishes for you.
 All the herbs and spices found in tom yum are also added to tom kha gai.
 But, instead of shrimp, chicken is used.
-The broth in tom kha gai is made from coconut milk and cream, rather than a chicken stock, which cuts some of the spice.
+The broth in tom kha gai is made from coconut milk and cream rather than a chicken stock, which cuts some of the spice.

 Get the cream, meat, and veggies on your spoon for the perfect bite.
 As with tom yum, avoid eating the lemongrass and galangal.
 They’re just there to build the flavor of the dish.